Purdue-CS193/homework-0-jharnasuresh/index.md

-# Jharna's First CS 193 Homework
-## Favorite things about CS193
-- I love my instructors
-- I enjoy getting a better grasp on terminal
-- I love to learn about computer science and its tools
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.